twelho/talos-bootstrap/README.md

 Talos Bootstrap is an automated bootstrapping and configuration tool for deploying [Talos Linux](https://www.talos.dev/) clusters once they have been provisioned.
 The repository is structured as follows:

 - [`clusters`](clusters) contains the bootstrap configuration for various clusters, each in their own file.
 Create a new file here to configure a new cluster.
-Take a look at [`example.yaml`](clusters/example.yaml) for the configuration schema.
+Take a look at [`clusters/example.yaml`](clusters/example.yaml) for the configuration schema.
 - [`patch`](patch) contains the various strategic merge patches that are applied to the machine configurations of nodes as instrumented by the configurations in `clusters`.
 Take a look at [`example.yaml`](patch/example.yaml) for detailed information about the patch format.

+> [!IMPORTANT]
+> The bootstrap configuration file schema is intentionally unstable.
+Upon updating `talos-bootstrap`, one might need to update existing cluster configuration files to match the new schema.
+However, the strict validation logic should help with pointing out issues, such as changed fields.
+When updating cluster configuration, please refer to [`clusters/example.yaml`](clusters/example.yaml), which will always comply with the current schema and describe the fields.

 ## Installation